sg-crest A Singapore Government Agency Website

 Note: If you miss the deadline, you have to file a criminal motion to the Court of Appeal to apply for an extension of time to appeal.

-For the Notice of Appeal, you will need to fill in your:
+For the Notice of Appeal, you will need to state:

-• Case information (Case number, date, court number, parties involved).
+• Your case information (Case number, date, court number, parties involved).

-The Court of Appeal will prepare the record of proceedings and send you a notice to collect the documents at the Supreme Court Legal Registry.
+The court will prepare the record of proceedings and send you a notice to collect the documents at the Supreme Court Service Hub.
+If you are legally represented, a copy of the record of proceedings will be served via eLitigation.

 The record of proceedings include: